Does the thought of a full summer vacation make you think of empty pockets?

-29. Take advantage of the free tours at Catapano Dairy Farm in Peconic on July 19 and August 16.
+29. Take advantage of the FREE tours and goat milking at Catapano Dairy Farm in Peconic on July 18, August 15 and September 19.

 33. Get up close with fighter jets and learn some history at Grumman Memorial Park in Calverton.

-35. Train lovers can ride the rails at Long Island Live Steamers in Brookhaven.
+35. Train lovers can ride the rails on the second and last Sundays of each month at Long Island Live Steamers in Brookhaven.

 37. Step back in time to the whaling days in Southampton.
-Learn skills such as knot tying, herb gardening, and scrimshaw art every Tuesday in August.
+Learn skills such as knot tying, herb gardening, and scrimshaw art on select Fridays throughout the summer.

 RELATED: Pools on Long Island that are open to everyone

-40. Many libraries offer FREE museum passes to its members.
-Kids also can visit the African American Museum and The American Guitar Museum, both in Nassau County, for FREE.
+40. Many libraries offer FREE museum passes to its members, where families can check out places like the Long Island Children's Museum and Cradle of Aviation, both in Nassau County.